FirstBlood12/RedPetyaOpenSSL/README.md

-As well it doesnt works for PetrWrap ransomware which is based on Mischa v2 DLL: https://securelist.com/petrwrap-the-new-petya-based-ransomware-used-in-targeted-attacks/77762/ Because they choose different curve prime192v1 or secp192r1 and they use their own public and private key.
-But petya_key works for RedPetyaOpenSSL.
+As well it doesnt works for PetrWrap ransomware which is based on Mischa v2 DLL: https://securelist.com/petrwrap-the-new-petya-based-ransomware-used-in-targeted-attacks/77762/ Because they choose different curve prime192v1 or secp192r1 and they use their own public and private key. petya_key works for RedPetyaOpenSSL as well.

 # Prerequisites: